GoodGameRuler/unitrack_v3/README.md

 ### Pull Requests
 *Summarised from [this article](https://namingconvention.org/git/pull-request-naming.html).*

-### Database
-A small set of notes for working with Vercel Postgres.
-First and foremost, note that the current Next.Js App Router, is still incomplete in its functionality definition.

-This means
-- When accessing previews of Vercel always use the vercel branch preview, not the
-- In a way we have hard coded the API end points for the client, but unfortunately with the APP Router it is the only way to call for a dynamic API request without creating a separate 'backend'.

 #### Title
 - Short and descriptive summary
 - Start with corresponding ticket/story id (e.g. from Jira, GitHub issue)